FurqanSaddozai/Multimodal-Hate-Speech-Detection-A-Novel-Deep-Learning-Framework-for-Multilingual-Text-and-Images/README.md

 Image_Text: Text extracted from images in Urdu.
 If no text is extracted, the value 'NIL' is used.
 Image_Text (English): The English translation of the corresponding Image_Text value.
 If Image_Text is 'NIL', this column also shows 'NIL'.
 Label: Indicates the classification of the multimodal multilingual tweet as either 'Hate' or 'No-Hate'.
-The dataset contains two folders:
+The  [MMHS11K_train.xlsx] and [MMHS11K_test.xlsx] files are archived in [MMHS11K_Dataset.rar] folder.

-MMHS11K_RGB_train.rar: This folder contains the training images in RGB format.
-It includes two subfolders: Hate and No-Hate.
-For each tweet in the MMHS11K_train.xlsx file, the corresponding image is stored in the appropriate subfolder (Hate or No-Hate) within the MMHS11K_RGB_train folder, using the tweet's Tweet_Id as the filename.
-For example, the image for Tweet_Id = 1596192893743796224 is stored in the No-Hate subfolder of MMHS11K_RGB_train, as this tweet is labeled as No-Hate.
+The [MMHS11K_RGB_train.rar folder](https://drive.google.com/file/d/1bX7QugmnIv-r8U6xVZKjqNQuOkXsF4tc/view?usp=sharing) contains the training images in RGB format.

-MMHS11K_RGB_test.rar: This folder contains the test images in RGB format.
-It also includes two subfolders: Hate and No-Hate.
+The [MMHS11K_RGB_test.rar folder](https://drive.google.com/file/d/1TSRPlE-mVPoUqReJTZye0fyBYmZUz_Ok/view?usp=sharing) contains the test images in RGB format.